montilab/CaDrA/README.md

 **CaDrA** is an R package that supports a heuristic search framework aimed at identifying candidate drivers of a molecular phenotype of interest.

-The main function takes two inputs: i) a binary multi-omics dataset (where the rows are 1/0 vectors indicating the presence/absence of ‘omics’ features such as somatic mutations, copy number alterations, epigenetic marks, etc.); and ii) and a molecular phenotype represented as a vector of continuous scores (sample-specific scores representing a phenotypic readout of interest, such as protein expression, pathway activity, etc.).
+The main function takes two inputs:

+1)  A binary multi-omics dataset represented as a **SummarizedExperiment** class object (where the rows are 1/0 vectors indicating the presence/absence of ‘omics’ features such as somatic mutations, copy number alterations, epigenetic marks, etc., and the columns represent the samples)

+2)  A molecular phenotype represented as a vector of continuous scores (sample-specific scores representing a phenotypic readout of interest, such as protein expression, pathway activity, etc.).

 Based on this input, **CaDrA** implements a forward/backward search algorithm to find the set of features that together is maximally associated with the observed input scores, based on one of several scoring functions (*Kolmogorov-Smirnov*, *Conditional Mutual Information*, *Wilcoxon*, *custom-defined scoring function*), making it useful to find complementary omics features likely driving the input molecular phenotype.

 For more information, please see the associated manuscript [Kartha et al. (2019)](https://www.frontiersin.org/articles/10.3389/fgene.2019.00121/full)